Jenkins Pros and Cons: Is It the Right CI/CD Tool in 2025? – Strengths, Weaknesses, and Alternatives

 2. Jenkins comes with a wide range of plugins

-Jenkins has a wide range of plugins that give a developer a lot of added features and power over the already feature-rich Jenkins installation.
+The second most important Jenkin Pros is it has a wide range of plugins that give a developer a lot of added features and power over the already feature-rich Jenkins installation.
 These plugins help developers extend Jenkins into their own custom tool for their projects.

 3. Jenkins integrates and works with all major tools